Its easier to do small projects around your farm, than waiting and ending up with huge projects taking time and/or money.

 Stall mats are wonderful for many applications.
 They can save time in cleaning and save money with bedding.
 In the hot summer weather, flies can be at their worst.
 With stall mats, you have the ability to clean your stalls better, keep wet spots dryer and save time with easier cleaning.
 They can not only be used in horse stalls, but at watering areas, in sheds, in aisleways, and wash mats can be used at bathing stations.

 Eliminate cobwebs by using dusters with long handles, available at many stores.
 They are dust catchers and can be highly flammable.
 Removing them is good for your barn maintenance all the way around.

-Heres wishing you a wonderful summer with your horses!
-Be sure to do periodic barn and pasture checks to keep big projects at bay!
+Be sure to do periodic barn and pasture checks to keep big projects at bay.
+Here’s wishing you a wonderful summer with your horses!

 5 Ways to Improve Your Pasture – Casie Bazay

 How to Control Weeds in Your Horse’s Pasture – Emily Fought